muratk5n/thirdwave/en/2015/08/temp-increase.md

 <a name='carbontemp'/>

-## Carbon and Temparature
+## Carbon and Temperature

-Plotted carbon levels in the atmosphere and global temparature, trying to gauge a relation between the two.
+Plotted carbon levels in the atmosphere and global temperature, trying to gauge a relation between the two.
 Carbon data comes from [here](https://climate.nasa.gov/vital-signs/carbon-dioxide/).